The air is crisp. The leaves are golden. And you’ve got the best view around in your tree stand. It’s the perfect hunting scenario!

 If you’re looking for the ultimate portable stand, a hanging stand is your best option.
 They’re smaller and lighter than climbing or ladder stands.
 And they’re easier to maneuver into the tree.

-To set up your stand, you’ll need a set of climbing sticks like this Big Game Quick-Stick Climbing System.
+To set up your stand, you’ll need a set of climbing sticks like the Big Game Quick-Stick Climbing System.
 You plant the climbing sticks into the tree, one at a time using a harness to secure yourself to the tree while you make your way up.
 Then you place your hanging stand at the top.

 With this type of stand, you’ll have more options for which tree to hang it in because it doesn’t have to climb up the tree the way a climbing stand does.
 Since you bring it up the tree using the climbing sticks, you can put it in a tree that has low branches or isn’t perfectly straight.